aws-samples/amazon-sagemaker-build-train-deploy/README.md

 |3|L47182|L|298.1|308.5|...|0|
 |51|L47230|L|298.9|309.1|...|1|

 The binary (0 or 1) nature of the target variable, **Machine failure**, suggests you are solving a binary classification problem.
-In this workshop, you will build a regression model, which will predict a continuous in the range [0,1).
+In this workshop, you will build a logistic regression model, which will predict a continuous in the range [0,1).
 Using a regression model to solve a binary classification problem is a common approach.
-The predicted regression score indicates the system’s certainty that the given observation belongs to the positive class.
+The predicted  score indicates the system’s certainty that the given observation belongs to the positive class.
 To make the decision about whether the observation should be classified as positive or negative, as a consumer of this score, you can interpret the score by picking a classification threshold (cut-off) and compare the score against it.
 Any observations with scores higher than the threshold are then predicted as the positive class and scores lower than the threshold are predicted as the negative class.
 To learn more about this approach, read https://docs.aws.amazon.com/machine-learning/latest/dg/binary-classification.html.

 ## Solution Architecture